skoval/meta-analysis/chapter5.md

 --- type:NormalExercise lang:r  xp:200 skills:1
 ## Analyzing Results

-Conduct a search of journals with `diabetes` in the abstract and find the subset of matches that are likely to include data from a randomized controlled trial.
+Conduct a search of journals with `diabetes` in the abstract and find the subset of matches that are likely to focus on type 2 diabetes.

 *** =instructions
 - Conduct a query for articles with `diabetes` in the abstract.
 - Restrict your search to the first 30 articles.
-- Search for studies involving a controlled trial by looking for abstracts containing `RCT` or `clinical trial`.
+- Search for studies involving type 2 diabets by looking for abstracts containing `type 2` or `type II` in the text.
-- Save the index of matches as the object `trials`.
+- Save the index of matches as the object `type2`.

 *** =hint
 Use the `grep` function to search for matching text patterns.